StevenWeir038/Island-Aqua/README.md

 96% performance for [*desktop*](docs/readme/lighthouse_desktop.png "Chrome Developer Tools desktop score") site.

 54% performance for [*mobile*](docs/readme/lighthouse_mobile.png "Chrome Developer Tools mobile score") site.

+## Browsers
+The site was developed and tested using Chrome.
+It's also ran with no discernable issues on Firefox Developer Edition and Opera.

 ## Fixed Bugs
 Mobile *fixed header* obscured section links leading to a negative user experience.